psobusiak/applover-pgf/paths/core/android.md

           - "Implements complicated use-cases regarding paged lists"
           - "Coordinates a company-wide switch to a new approach/framework/architecture endorsed by Google or otherwise more suitable to our use-case"
           - "Debugs complex multi-source issues and provides comprehensive solutions to them"
-          - "Has working knowledge of GraphQL (e.g. with Apollo-Android) to generate code and consume GraphQL API"
+          - "Has in-depth knowledge of GraphQL (e.g. with Apollo-Android) to generate code and consume GraphQL API"
-          - "Has working knowledge implementing hardware-related solutions (e.g. MediaCodec, Camera2Api or various HALs)"
+          - "Has in-depth knowledge implementing hardware-related solutions (e.g. MediaCodec, Camera2Api or various HALs)"
-          - "Has working knowledge of integrating with NDK libraries"
+          - "Has in-depth knowledge of integrating with NDK libraries"
       - level: 5
         criteria:
           - "Proactively prepares the codebase to new Android system requirements or new features only available in newer versions of the system"